Oxford Pakistan Programme

 The Mian Zahur ul Haq Studentships

-Up to two Mian Zahur ul Haq Studentships with an award of £3,000 – £3,500 each are available for eligible students.
-These studentships are made possible with the generous support of the Dunya Foundation, established by Mian Amer Mahmood to improve access to quality education in Pakistan.
-Dunya Foundation works with various NGOs to empower underprivileged individuals and communities, bringing about sustainable change through education, research and development.
+Up to two Mian Zahur ul Haq studentships with an award of £3,000 – £3,500 each are available for eligible students.
+These studentships have been established by Mian Amir Mehmood though Dunya Foundation.

 How to Apply?

-The deadline for applying to the OPP’s Graduate Studentships Programme for the academic year 2023-2024 is 23:59pm (UK time) on 26th April 2024.
-To apply for an OPP Graduate Studentship, eligible students should complete the form available here and request a letter of support from their supervisor indicating their academic progress and financial need.
+The deadline for applying to the OPP’s Graduate Studentships Programme for the academic year 2025 is 23:59pm (UK time) on Friday 7 March 2025.
+To apply for an OPP Graduate Studentship, eligible students should complete an online application on this link, and request a letter of support from their supervisor indicating their academic progress and financial need.
 The OPP Scholarship Committee may ask applicants to provide evidence of financial need.
 Questions in the form also ask you to spell out the relevance of the course and / or research for Pakistan or to the British Pakistani community.
-Supervisor’s reference should be sent to: opp@lmh.ox.ac.uk copying: Dr Ben Higgins (ben.higgins@lmh.ox.ac.uk), Professor Adeel Malik (adeel.malik@qeh.ox.ac.uk) and Dr Talha Pirzada (talha.pirzada@materials.ox.ac.uk).
+DPhil students should additionally submit their thesis proposal.
+The thesis proposal and supervisor’s reference should be sent to: opp@lmh.ox.ac.uk copying: Professor Adeel Malik (adeel.malik@qeh.ox.ac.uk) and Dr Talha Pirzada (talha.pirzada@materials.ox.ac.uk).

-For further details, you can contact the OPP via email on: info@oxpakprogramme.org
+For further details, please visit the website of the OPP or contact the OPP via email on: opp@lmh.ox.ac.uk